ibportugal/mms142-groupk-2023.github.io/README.md

 **Possible Learning Curve**

 The inherent properties of low-code and no-code platforms, being accessible and convenient even to non-technical users, is precisely what lays the foundation for the potential learning curve.
-Northwest Executive Education (2023) believess that learning curve coould still be anticipated, despite the low-code nd no-code platform doesn't require in-depth nowledge about coding, as it could be linked to mastering the distinct features and workflows of the platform.
+Northwest Executive Education (2023) believess that learning curve coould still be anticipated, despite the low-code nd no-code platform does not require in-depth nowledge about coding, as it could be linked to mastering the distinct features and workflows of the platform.

 **Inadequate Security**